PietPtr/MusicTools/README.md

 - Show how long the currently configured exercise is going to take / will still take

-- Give the stepped melody more interesting rhythm options and variable length (at most 3 beats)
+- New version of the stepped melody with more interesting rhythm options and variable length (at most 3 beats)

+- Stepped melody hangs out for too long at the top note of the range

+- Start stepped melody at a known note (e.g. start of range or the lowest root)